tovaperlman/ITU_Project/itu-project/docs/model.md

 ## Model Training

-We tried out 7 different model classes and ran more than 100 experiments each containing 20 runs at minimum that tried various parameters in order to determine which model had the best accuracy.
+We tried our 7 different model classes and ran more than 100 experiments each containing 20 runs at minimum that tried various parameters in order to determine which model had the best accuracy.
 We experimented with  different combinations of parameters and predictors.
 Below is the final list of predictors we used and a heat map displaying their collinearity.
 As you can see, we do not find high multi-collinearity among our predictors except with the mean global human modification and the mean average radiance.
 However, both predictors showed high feature importances and were therefore kept in the model.
     ![heatmap](Images/heatmap.PNG)

 In this figure, one can see the correlation between predictors and our target variable.
 Predictors like the global human modification and average radiance showed the largest positive correlations.